AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement

-\stitle{Evaluation benchmark.} We conduct our experiments on \textbf{SlotBench}, a structured benchmark for slot-level placement under compositional language.
-It contains nine challenging task categories (Sec.~\ref{sec:slotbench}), requiring strong spatial grounding and compositional reasoning, including ordinal selection, relational grounding, logical negation, and attribute comparison.
-Across episodes, the tray geometry, distractors, and the poses of both the tray and objects are randomized to increase diversity.
-SlotBench is used as the zero-shot test set in our main experiments.
+\stitle{Evaluation benchmark.} We evaluate on \textbf{SlotBench}, a zero-shot benchmark for slot-level placement under compositional language.
+It contains nine task categories (Sec.~\ref{sec:slotbench}) with randomized tray geometries, distractors, and object poses.
 Full task specifications are provided in the appendix.

-\stitle{Baselines.} We compare our method with representative flat and modular policies: \textbf{\ding{182} Flat policy.} End-to-end policies that directly map observations and language to actions, without explicit spatial visual goals.
-They are trained on a standard dataset \(\mathcal{D}_{\mathrm{std}}\) containing 500 slot-level placement episodes with direct language instructions without spatial visual goal.
-Each episode follows the instruction template: ``Move the \(\underline{object}\) into the slot at (\(\underline{row}\), \(\underline{column}\)).
-Rows from the bottom, and columns from the left.''
-Here, \(\underline{object}\) specifies the object category, while \(\underline{row}\) and \(\underline{column}\) are the corresponding row and column indices. \textbf{\ding{183} Modular policy.} Two-stage approaches that separate perception and execution.
-They first predict placement targets using structured grounding pipelines (e.g., VLM-based coordinate prediction), then execute placement using motion planning or learned control.{\textbf{\ding{184} Oracle high-level (Expert human).}} An oracle upper-bound baseline where the high-level module is replaced by an expert human that provides the correct target slot.
-This reveals how much performance is limited by the low-level policy when perfect high-level instructions are available.
-Training and evaluation details of all baselines are provided in the appendix.
+\stitle{Baselines.} We compare with representative flat and modular policies. \textbf{\ding{182} Flat policy.} End-to-end policies directly map observations and language to actions, without explicit spatial visual goals.
+They are trained on a standard dataset \(\mathcal{D}_{\mathrm{std}}\) with 450 slot-level placement episodes using direct row--column language instructions. \textbf{\ding{183} Modular policy.} Two-stage methods first predict placement targets using grounding pipelines, such as VLM-based coordinate prediction, and then execute placement using motion planning or learned control. \textbf{\ding{184} Oracle high-level.} An expert-human oracle provides the correct target slot, measuring the low-level policy performance under perfect high-level grounding.
+Details of all baselines are provided in the appendix.